DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 *Incommunicado Reader*, 2005.

 All INC Readers, and other publications like the Network Notebooks Series and Theory on Demand, can be downloaded and read for free.
+See
-See www.networkcultures.org/publications.
+www.networkcultures.org/publications.

 ##CONTENTS

 **Saskia Sassen**

-Foreword to the MoneyLab Reader
+When Money Becomes an Extraction Tool Rather Than Exchange Medium: Foreword to the MoneyLab Reader

 **Geert Lovink and Nathaniel Tkacz**

-Introduction
+Introduction to the MoneyLab Reader

 THE LONG GAME